The Ultimate Guide to SLI/SLO

 - Cost reductions can be demonstrated as results that are easy to understand for non-engineers as well.

-- Even relatively simple tasks like reviewing over-allocation of resources and shutting down unnecessary resources can have a big impact.
+- Even relatively simple tasks, such as reviewing over-allocation of resources and shutting down unnecessary resources, can have a big impact.

 - It is important to communicate with your team by actively participating in daily and weekly regular meetings and evening gatherings.

-- When you start to seriously implement SLI/SLO, build relationships with non-engineers and the engineering team early on so that discussions with them can go smoothly.
+- When you start implementing SLI/SLO in earnest, it's important to build relationships with non-engineers and the engineering team early on so that discussions with them can go smoothly.

 2. Organizing the alert infrastructure